SCIFIHISTORY.NET

 Purdy li'l thang Ashley Benson doesn't exactly have a reputation for appearing in genre entertainment, but she did have a role in something called Time Warrior back in 2012.
 To her credit, she has booked a spot on the CW's Supernatural, and that never hurts getting one noticed 'round these parts.
 You mean to tell me that there isn't some budding Young Adult novel franchise she can't get cast in?
 Anything would be better than Adam Sandler's Pixels (pictured above)!
 Benson was born on this day in 1989.

-On this day in 1947, the big screen SciFi serial that was Brick Bradford enjoyed its debut.
-The feature starred Kane Richmond as the singular hero, and here's the plot summary from IMDB.com:
+On this day in 1947 (in the U.S.), the big screen SciFi serial that was Brick Bradford enjoyed its debut.
+Directed by Spencer Gordon Bennet and Thomas Carr, the feature starred Kane Richmond as the singular hero along with Rick Vallin, Linda Leighton, and Pierre Watkin.
+Here's the plot summary from IMDB.com:

 "Brick Bradford, soldier-of-fortune and time-machine traveler, is hired to protect the Interceptor Ray, an anti-guided missile weapon.
 His task takes him to the Moon, where he is captured by subjects of Queen Khana, but is spared because Queen Khana kinda likes him.
 Back on earth, Brick, Sandy and June get into The Time To (Brick's spinning time-machine) and spin back to the 18th Century where they have to fight off pirates and island natives.
 Brick finally traps the villain after the Interceptor Ray and world peace is assured."